jgohbb/bamazon/README.md

 - Customer need a MySql password in bamazonCustomer.js (for this particular exercise).

 ## Instructions
-The customer will enter the app via the node command line which will prompt for a on option to see what is available.
+The customer will enter the app via the node command line which will prompt for an option to see what is available.

 ![connect](images/1-connectingPage.png)